relgies/Education/Cisco/DevNet Associate/DEVASC-200-901/08 - Cisco Enterprise Networking Management Platforms and APIs/main.md

 &nbsp;

-The key for the authentication request header is **X-Cisco-Meraki-API-Key**, and the value is the API key oyu obtained previously.
+The key for the authentication request header is **X-Cisco-Meraki-API-Key**, and the value is the API key you obtained previously.

 &nbsp;